Lucky-21052001/weatherApp/README.md

 # weatherApp
-Description: Create a simple and user-friendly weather application that allows users to check the current weather conditions of a location.
+Description: Created a simple and user-friendly weather application that allows users to check the current weather conditions of a any city across the globe.

 Technologies Used: